 Home Power – Unhacked

-Some think this is radical.
+Some think this kind of solution is radical.
 It isn’t.
-It’s quite possible to meet needs for electricity with this.
+It’s quite possible to meet needs for electricity with a tiny system.
 There’s nothing special, extreme, or otherwise freaky, about it.
 Billions would be happy to have this much electricity.
-What’s needed is to stop trying to meet wants.
-Sustainable energy with wants as a bottom line is a dead-end.
-When attempting to reduce and re-balance use, a clear distinction between want and need must be kept front dead-center while thinking.
+What’s needed is to stop mistaking wants for needs.
+Chasing after sustainable energy with wants as a bottom line is a dead-end.
+When attempting to reduce and re-balance use, a clear distinction between the two must be kept front and center to maintain effective perspective and results.

-The resources required to convert the typical western household, factory, school, grocery store, office building – or most other modern example of infrastructure – to renewable electricity isn’t feasible.
-Power is eaten up at levels far beyond anything sensible.
-Conservation is the foundation of alternative energy.
-Building the roof before the footings are in isn’t just lousy math.
+The resources it would take to convert the typical western household, factory, school, grocery store, office building – or most other modern infrastructures – to renewable electricity, isn’t practical as the technology stands.
+Conservation is, and likely always will be, the foundation of alternative energy.
+Building the roof before the footings isn’t just lousy math.

-Once needs are clearly defined, there’s something else to get into the picture.
+Once needs are put first, there’s something else to get into the picture.
 It’s not just about physical resources.
-If the brains poured into things such things as computers were directed to refrigeration, an affordable, sustainable fridge that runs on a 9 volt battery for years would be something we’d already take for granted.
+If the brains poured into evolving such things as computers were directed to refrigeration, an affordable, sustainable fridge that runs on a nine volt battery for years, would be something we’d already take for granted.